 - Add about half of the mixture into a blender and blend until smooth.
 Remove and add the remaining soup mixture and blend until smooth.
 Add the pureed soup back into the pot.
 Or, use an immersion blender if you have one.

 - Stir in the milk and heat until hot.
 Add more salt or other seasonings if desired.
 Garnish with toasted pumpkin seeds or walnuts.

-Don’t forget to check out what the other Skinny Bitch gals made AND to enter for more chances to win the cookbook!!
+Don’t forget to check out what the other Skinny Bitch gals made!

 Claire of The Realistic Nutritionist